-Native and exotic haplotypes exist in North America.
-They can be tricky to distinguish.
-The range of native Phragmites does not include North Carolina, only the exotic haplotype is found in our State.
-It has spread into wetland habitats throughout the Coastal Plain.
-Once established it forms dense monotypic colonies that exclude native species.
-Phragmites colonies decrease biodiversity, degrading the habitat and decreases the wetlands’ capacity to function effectively.
+Native and exotic haplotypes occur in North America.
+The exotic (introduced) Phragmites has spread across the Coastal Plain of North Carolina.
+The native haplotype does not occur in North Carolina, only the exotic haplotype.
+Once established the exotic haplotype forms dense monotypic colonies that exclude native species.
+The typical pattern following its introduction is a gradual degradation of the value of the invaded habitat for wildlife.
 This plant is dispersed by both seeds and rhizome fragments.

 Phragmites can grow as tall as 15’.
 Its bluish-green leaves (6" - 24” long and 0.5" – 2” wide) are hairless and taper to a point; they are arranged alternately along the stem.
 The stems are cane-like.
 Phragmites is a perennial grass; new growth arises from the rhizomes each spring.
 The stems and leaves are green in the growing season and become tan in the winter.
 The stems produce a plume of gray to purple inflorescence (5" – 16”) from mid-Summer through Fall.

-Locally, there are well-established Phragmites populations in North Carolina but generally isolated to the Coastal Plain.
-Several of the populations that are on public lands are under intense management by State Agencies, including a Phragmites removal project at Carolina Beach State Park near Wilmington, NC.
-By 2018 that project had successfully removed nearly all of the Phragmites colonies found within Carolina Beach State Park through intense herbicide and fire control methods.
+Well-established populations of Phragmites occur in North Carolina but are isolated to the Coastal Plain.
+Several of the populations that are on public lands are under management by Government Agencies, including National Wildlife Refuges and State Parks.
+For example, a Phragmites removal project is currently in progress at Carolina Beach State Park.
+By 2018 that project had successfully removed many of the Phragmites colonies found within Carolina Beach State Park through clearing, burning and herbicide applications.
 One last colony (~10 acres in size) remains and that area was treated with herbicide in 2018 by an aerial application.
-Other populations under management are located at Goose Creek S.P., Ft.
+Other populations are under management at the following State Parks: Goose Creek S.P., Ft.
 Fisher S.P., Jockeys Ridge S.P. and Pettigrew S.P.

 Fact Sheet: Common Reed